Latest Blog Posts

 Need help making a checklist book a 30-minute complimentary virtual organizing appointment. https://mindoverclutter.as.me/virtualorganizingassessment

-Julie Stobbe, professional organizerJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
-She uses her love of physical activity to reduce clutter, in your home, office, mind and time.
+Julie Stobbe, professional organizerJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
+She uses her love of teaching to reduce clutter, in your home, office, mind and time.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
+Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca